idushes/agent-task-manager/README.md

 # Agent Task Manager

-A simple Go service with health check endpoints for Kubernetes.
+A Go service with health check endpoints for Kubernetes.
+Built with Gin framework and GORM ORM for task data modeling.

 ## Quick Start with Makefile